anandukch/csv/README.md

     ```
     npm start
     ```
-4. A sample csv file is provided in the root folder
+4. A sample csv file is provided in the root folder as per the schema

 ## Apis